EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-set the outputs to ones
+Sets the effect of soil temperature on decomposition rates to 1 (no temperature effect).

 **Parameters**
 - None